Dual Diagnosis: Depression

 Alcohol is a depressant and has a sedative effect on the brain.
 Therefore, it exaggerates depression because of it’s direct neurotoxic effects.
-A drink or two, smoking cannabis, a line of cocaine, might temporarily relieve some symptoms, but each time a chemical leaves the body, it usually brings the depression to new lows known as “Withdrawal depression”.
+A drink or two, smoking cannabis, a line of cocaine, might temporarily relieve some symptoms, but each time a chemical leaves the body, it usually brings the depression to new lows known as “withdrawal depression”.

 When people suffer from depression, it is difficult to imagine not being depressed in the future.
-You can’t always think your way out of depression and if you can’t say anything positive to yourself, its best to think nothing at all.
+You can’t always think your way out of depression and if you can’t say anything positive to yourself, it’s best to think nothing at all.

 The expression “looking at the world through rose-colored glasses” means everything seems wonderful.
 It is a distortion of reality.
 Just as “looking at the world through depression glasses” always distorts things in a negative way.

 What Hope Rehab Offers for those Suffering from Depression: